-- 5 BASIC PREP AT THE START OF A CASE
+- 10 BASIC TASKS PRIOR TO THE START OF A CASE

-- 8 APPLYING DRESSINGS AT THE END OF A CASE
+- 15 CLOSING ACCESS SITES/SECURING DEVICES/APPLYING DRESSINGS AT THE END OF A CASE

 This page is dedicated to serving as a primer for trainees that are new to the field of interventional radiology (IR).
 The content on this page can be found throughout the interventional radiology section of this website, however it is also organized here for the sake of convenience.
 While this page aims to serve as a good primer there are other established resources for IR that complement the content of stepwards.com.

 FUNDAMENTAL PERI-PROCEDURAL TASKS

 There are fundamental peri-procedural tasks that are universal and apply to many different types of radiology procedures which are organized and discussed further on this page.
 A good example of such a task is how to perform a chart review (and write a H/P note).